kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Not All Spans Arrive at the Backend

-Cause: The backend is reachable and the connection is configured, but some spans are refused.
+Cause: The backend is reachable and the connection is properly configured, but some spans are refused.

 Remedy:
 - Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 If backend is refusing spans limiting the rate, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up)